 The Midnight Sun is visible around 24 hours a day above the Arctic Circle in Northern Sweden.

 In Sweden, you find many great places to watch the midnight sun and the number of days you can watch the Midnight Sun extend the closer you are to the North Pole.
 If you are close to the Arctic Circles, it is possible to watch the Midnight Sun for around 30 days, and if you go further north to the town Abisko, the Midnight Sun is visible from May 27 - July 18.

-This happened because the earth is rotating at a tilted axis relative to the Sun.
-During the summer months, the North Pole is angled towards our star, and for several weeks the Sun never sets above the Arctic Circle.
-Therefore it is possible to watch the Sun in the middle of the night in the north of Sweden.
+This happens because the Earth rotates at a tilted axis relative to the Sun.
+During the summer, the North Pole is angled towards our star, and for several weeks, the Sun never sets above the Arctic Circle.
+Therefore, it is possible to watch the sun in the middle of the night in northern Sweden.

 The region north of the Arctic Circle is also called Swedish Lapland.
-In Abisko, one of the most northern towns in Sweden, it is possible to see the Midnight Sun from May 27-July 18.
+In Abisko, one of the most northern towns in Sweden, it is possible to see the Midnight Sun from May 27 to July 18.
 In Kiruna, 1000 km north of the Arctic Circle, it is possible to see it in the same period.

 |Kiruna||May 27 - July 14|

 |Gällivare||June 6 - July 6|

-If you are a bit on the adventurous side, you could wander off in one of the magical forests, find your crystal-clear secluded lake, and treat yourself to a liberating Midnight Sun swim tour.
+If you are adventurous, you could wander off in one of the magical forests, find your crystal-clear secluded lake, and treat yourself to a liberating Midnight Sun swim tour.

 Read more: Top nature sites in Sweden

-The river valley of Råneå River, Sweden's longest woodland river, is ideal for all types of outdoor adventures and activities.
-You would find both calm water, gentle currents, and thundering water streams from its source to the coast.
-All of which makes it ideal for both fishing, meditative kayaking, and adrenaline boosted rafting.
+The river valley of Råneå River, Sweden's longest woodland river, is ideal for all outdoor adventures and activities.
+You would find calm water, gentle currents, and thundering water streams from its source to the coast.
+It is ideal for both fishing, meditative kayaking, and adrenaline-boosted rafting.